 In October, Bucharest usually receives less rain than Lisbon.
 Bucharest gets 32 mm (1.3 in) of rain, while Lisbon receives 80 mm (3.1 in) of rain each month for the autumn.

 Both Lisbon and Bucharest during the winter are popular places to visit.
 Many visitors come to Bucharest in the winter for the museums, the shopping scene, and the cuisine.
 Also, most visitors come to Lisbon for the museums, the shopping scene, and the cuisine during these months.

 Bucharest can get quite cold in the winter.
 Bucharest is much colder than Lisbon in the winter.
-The temperature in Bucharest is usually -1°C (29°F) in January, and Lisbon stays around 12°C (53°F).
+The daily temperature in Bucharest averages around -1°C (29°F) in January, and Lisbon fluctuates around 12°C (53°F).

 In the winter, Bucharest often gets less sunshine than Lisbon.
 Bucharest gets 71 hours of sunny skies this time of year, while Lisbon receives 144 hours of full sun.

 Lisbon gets a good bit of rain this time of year.
 Bucharest usually gets less rain in January than Lisbon.
 Bucharest gets 40 mm (1.6 in) of rain, while Lisbon receives 110 mm (4.3 in) of rain this time of the year.